Our New Hybrid Split Heat Pump System

 It’s taken us 3 winter seasons to figure out how best to use our Trane heat pump.
 As mentioned above, we have learned a hard math lesson: the EdenPURE runs at 1.5 kWh and the heat pump at around 3.0 kWh (uses twice as much electricity).
 We didn’t get the heat pump because we were cold; we got it to reduce our carbon footprint.

 Now we are using the Trane for heat only on mornings when the temperature is 40 degrees or above at 5:45.
 It takes over the Bryant furnace’s job of taking the night chill off the house and raising the indoor temperature to 68 degrees.
-This means it doesn’t operate very often except during the shoulder seasons when the temperatures are more mild.
+This means it doesn’t operate very often except during the shoulder seasons when the morning temperatures are often above 40 degrees.
 This is where heat pumps really shine, but unfortunately our shoulder seasons are short.
 We are still using the Lopi and the EdenPURE once we get up as they use less electricity.

 We are disappointed that our experiment with the Trane was not what we expected.
 If we had it to do over, we would have replaced our old A/C unit with a newer, more efficient model and skipped the heat pump.
 But there is a place for heat pumps in certain settings, just not ours.
 See the section below on how our neighbors use their heat pumps….